AngleProtocol/angle-docs/new-module/vaults/README.md

 In this case, users are able to perform a debt transfer, meaning that they will transfer part of their debt from one of their vault to another.

-This lowers the collateral ratio of the first vault, and increases that of the second.
-It allows users to rebalance their debt and collateral ratio between their different vaults.
+This increases the health ratio of the first vault, as it has less debt, and decreases that of the second.
+It allows users to rebalance their debt and collateral ratio between the different vaults they own.

 ### Dust Amount